 You might well have to change some standard practices of your adopted Agile method in order to make it work.
 To me, this adaptation is inevitable.
 Don’t be afraid to be innovative!
 Create your own tool or a practice right from the scratch if you need it and you are convinced that it will work.

-Standardization and discipline is as important in the Agile implementation as customization.
+Standardization and discipline are as important in the Agile implementation as customization.

 Here, I must be looking like self-contradictory and a confused soul to my readers.
 But actually, it’s not a dichotomy.
 Rather, it’s a universal rule of keeping the balance between every two extremes.